-For more information, visit the School of Human Ecology faculty and staff directory.
+For more information, visit the School of Human Ecology, Civil Society and Community Studies Faculty Directory.

 Advising & Career Center

 The Advising & Career Center (ACC) fosters undergraduate students' personal, academic, and professional development.
 Through advising, academic planning, and career education, we support students as they navigate the college experience—from exploring our majors as prospective students to becoming SoHE alumni.

 Each SoHE student is assigned to an academic advisor in the Advising & Career Center.
 SoHE academic advisors support academic and personal success by partnering with current and prospective SoHE students as they identify and clarify their educational goals, develop meaningful academic plans, and pursue their own Wisconsin Experience.

 To explore academic advising resources or schedule an appointment with a SoHE academic advisor, visit Advising in SoHE.

 Active engagement in the career development process is a vital component of a student’s personal growth in college and future success as a lifelong learner, professional, and global citizen.
 SoHE career advisors help prepare students for life post-graduation through advising and integration of career readiness throughout our curriculum.

 To explore career development resources or schedule an appointment with a SoHE career advisor, visit Career Development.

 The School of Human Ecology awards many merit and need-based scholarships each year.
 The deadline to apply for scholarships is typically late January.
 To be eligible for these awards, scholarship recipients must be registered as full-time SoHE students.